piyushverma001/Computer-Vision/README.md

-# Computer-Vision
+## Computer-Vision
-Old school computer vision techniques which may be used at a lot of places with accuracy and can save deep-learning time.
+Computer Vision techniques which may be used at a lot of places with accuracy and can save deep-learning time.